NimbusKit/nimbuskit.github.io/_posts/2014-11-15-Swift-Gotchas.md

 ## Unable to use generic objects as delegates

-The compiler allows you to do so, but the Objective-C runtime will not know that the protocol methods are implemented.
-This results in unexpected behavior at best, or at worst run-time crashes due to unimplemented selectors - even though they are most certainly implemented.
+The compiler allows you to do so but the Objective-C runtime will not know that the protocol methods are implemented.
+This results in unexpected behavior at best.
+At worst you'll encounter run-time crashes due to unimplemented required selectors - even though they *are* implemented.

 This is likely due to the inability to declare Objective-C selectors for methods on generic classes in Swift.